krachzack/atolla/doc/Atolla Protocol.md

-# Atolla Protocol 1.0
+# atolla Protocol 1.1
-This document describes the protocol that the Atolla project uses for communications between Atolla devices and their clients.
+This document describes the protocol that the *atolla* project uses for communications between sources and sinks of light color streams.

+Release [1.1.0](https://github.com/krachzack/atolla/releases/tag/1.1.0) of the implementation located in  [github.com/krachzack/atolla](https://github.com/krachzack/atolla) is the reference implementation associated with this version of the spec.

 ## Introduction
-The protocol enables the client to connect to devices and stream buffered light information.
-The protocol is binary, efficient, quite simple and does not assume the same native byte order for the communicating peers.
-It may be used on top of both unreliable protocols like UDP and reliable protocols like TCP.
+The binary *atolla* protocol described in this document is designed to provide a stream of light colors to light sinks through a network.

+It is designed to work with both unreliable and reliable transport protocols such as UDP or TCP.
+Furthermore it strives to be efficient and lightweight in order to ease implementation of the protocol in memory-restricted or embedded environments.

 ## Endianness
 Multi-byte integers are always transmitted in little endian byte order.
 Hence,